Ksa1m/Dank-Memer-Grinder/README.md

   ![settings](https://github.com/user-attachments/assets/0d87b4b5-d11c-4450-b14b-bc7d1f6f2dd8)

-- If you don't have required python libraries installed, run `pip install pyautogui customtkinter keyboard` in cmd

-- It is recommended running the bot in Dank memer DMs or in separate server because if anyone sends messages in the same channel as you, commands might not work

 ## Config

-- Set to true if you have stream unlocked.
-To check, type /stream in dankmemer
+- Set to True if the stream feature is unlocked.
+To verify, use the command /stream in Dank Memer.
   - Stream unlocked

-- If you want the window to stay on top
+- Enables the option to keep the window on top of other windows.
   - Window enabled

-- Doesn't type commands that could get you killed, like /search, to prevent you from losing money if you do die
+- Doesn't type commands that could get you killed, like /search, to prevent you from losing money
   - Safe mode

-- If the commands don't register and you type /hunt like a normal text, instead of a command, then you need to increase this
+- If commands do not register properly when typed normally (e.g., "/hunt"), increase this value.
   - Load time

 - Key to toggle the bot
   - Key